plone/plone.docker/docs/motivation.rst

 Images and Setup
 ----------------

-The idea here is to start really simple, one image with one instance, based on this we will get to examples with persistent data storage on the host and in a data-container.
+The idea here is to start really simple, one image [container] with one instance, based on this we will get to examples with persistent data storage on the host and in a data-container.

+Explain how to expose the container to nginx on the host server.

 So for now we will go with: